Our policy on face-coverings has been in place since we reopened our sites following the first national lockdown, in July 2020.

 What we are asking

-Therefore, given our audience demographic, we have asked that all those aged 3 years and above wear face-coverings whilst using the rides and attractions.
+Therefore, given our audience demographic, we have asked that all those aged three years and above wear face-coverings whilst using the rides and attractions.
 Face coverings can take the form of neck gaiters, summer scarves or bandanas, but do not need to be face ‘masks’.

 Children under 3 years of age (who are not recommended to wear face-coverings) collectively form a very small minority of our total audience, thus naturally reducing the number of interactions with staff members and hence lowering transmission risk to an absolute minimum.